Project Management 101 Part 2- How to manage a project effectively from start to finish

 If the project gets approved, then the manager should draft a Project Initiation Document (PID).
 In simple terms, the official roadmap for the project’s completion.
 The PID should contain vital information regarding the project’s requirements, purpose, and business case.

 Successful team project planning is identical to developing a strategy that everyone can commit to and follow.
 In this phase of Project Management, you define its scope, the monetary resources it will need, its quality, and set a timeframe for completion.

-However, keep in my mind that your goals should remain realistic, specific and measurable in terms of success.
+However, keep in mind that your goals should remain realistic, specific, and measurable in terms of success.